Springer fibers and Schubert points: The three row case

 \section{The three row case}

 The following theorem proves Lemma \ref{lemma: inductive step of proof} for the three row case.
 Recall that if $T$ denotes a row-strict filling of $\lambda$ then $T[i]$ denotes the diagram obtained from $T$ by deleting the boxes labeled by $i+1,...,n$.
 We let $\lambda[i]$ denote the partition of $i$ obtained from the composition corresponding to $T[i]$ by reordering the rows in decreasing order.
+In this section, we consider the case in which $T$ has at most three rows.
+A key feature of this case is that $\ell_{i-1}\leq 2$ by Lemma~\ref{countingrows} since $T[i]$ has at most three rows for all $2\leq i \leq n$, and therefore $\ell(w_{i-1})\leq 2$.
+We use this fact in the proof below.

 \begin{thm} Let $\lambda$ be a partition of $n$ with at most three rows and $T$ be a row-strict tableau of shape $\lambda$.
 Suppose $w'$ is obtained from $w_T$ by deleting a simple reflection.
 Then there exists a row-strict tableau $T'$ of shape $\lambda$ such that $w'=w_{T'}$. \end{thm} \begin{proof} Our proof is by induction on $n$.
 We start with the base cases $n \leq 2$.
 The cases when $\lambda$ is a single row are trivial, since the Springer fibers in those cases consist of the single flag $eB$ and the only Schubert point is $e$.
 The cases when $\lambda$ is a single column are also trivial, since every filling of the diagram is row-strict and hence every permutation flag is in the Springer fiber.
 Indeed, the Springer fiber in that case is the full flag variety.
 Therefore the Schubert points are also the set of all permutations, namely $\{e, s_1\}$ in the case $n=2$.